axvr/code-dump/README.md

   [Vundle.vim](https://github.com/VundleVim/Vundle.vim).
 * **[Vim-startuptime-benchmark]** - A program to analyse the start-up-times of different plugin managers for the [Vim text editor](http://www.vim.org).
+* **[Local-NuPkg]** - A small shell script to simplify the task of installing downloaded [NuGet](https://nuget.org) packages for .NET Core without having to use/set-up a feed.
+* **[GNOME Theme Switcher]** - A simple bash script to allow modifying a large number of GNOME settings at once, esentially creating "complete themes".
+For more info [see here](https://www.reddit.com/r/unixporn/comments/73l9qg/gnome_script_to_switch_gnome_themes/).
 * **[ParamParse]** - A simple and lightweight Python parameter parsing module.
   This is functional as is, but there was a planned second method of parsing.
-* **[GNOME Theme Switcher]** - A simple bash script to allow modifying a large number of GNOME settings at once, esentially creating "complete themes".
-For more info [see here](https://www.reddit.com/r/unixporn/comments/73l9qg/gnome_script_to_switch_gnome_themes/).
 * **[Light Python Games]** - Collection of simple games in python, that I wrote when starting to learn programming in late 2015.
 * And others (browse around the repository for these).